junaidanwar080/attendance-record/README.md

-# Attendance Record Project
+# Attendance Record System

 This project is designed for managing attendance records using Django.
 Follow the steps below to set up and run the project.
-Even if you're not tech-savvy, these instructions should help you get started.

 ## Prerequisites

 Before starting, make sure you have the following installed: